warp-thirtyeight-sqr/exportgpt/README.md

 ## Usage
 1. Navigate to ChatGPT, Claude, or Poe in your browser.
-2. Click on the AI Chat Downloader extension icon in the toolbar.
+2. Click on the ExportGPT extension icon in the toolbar.
 3. Select your preferred format (Markdown, HTML, or Plaintext).
 4. Click "Extract Conversation" to save the current chat.

 ## Privacy
-AI Chat Downloader prioritizes your privacy:
+ExportGPT prioritizes your privacy:
 - The extension has no external internet access.
 - All data processing occurs locally in your browser.
 - No data is sent to or stored on external servers.